Daniels says Rangers unlikely to sell at trade deadline

 Nomar Mazara added a two-run shot in the sixth to push the Rangers into double figures.
 Each of their 10 runs came with two outs.

 The Rangers scored eight runs in the first two innings, including five in the second, and chased Angels starter Ricky Nolasco after only 1 2/3 innings.
-Beltre collected two hits, leaving him 23 shy of 3,000, and his three RBIs moved him one ahead of fellow third basemen Mike Schmidt for 34th all-time and tied for 32nd with another third baseman, and George Brett, with 1,596.
+Beltre collected two hits, leaving him 23 shy of 3,000, and his three RBIs moved him past fellow third baseman Mike Schmidt and into a tie for 32nd with another third baseman, George Brett, with 1,596.

 Schmidt and Brett are both in the National Baseball Hall of Fame.